On the trail of the tax gap in e-commerce

 Online stores outside the eu may gain a competitive advantage through dishonest practices

 Online stores outside the EU may help European consumers to avoid paying import taxes either partially or in full.
 According to Customs observations, such stores may underreport the value of their customers’ orders on the parcel tags.
-In addition, online stores divide larger orders into smaller consignments to ensure that the EUR 22 tax-free limit is not exceeded.
 Some online stores also seek to enable customers to evade taxes and duties by declaring that the product is a sample or gift.

 A consumer is not liable to pay import taxes when the goods imported from outside the EU are inside the EU at the time of sale.
 However, some online stores that are responsible for the payment of taxes do not submit periodic VAT declarations on imported goods, or underreport their value.